justicedemocrats/new-site/src/pages/nominate-pages/index.md

         width: half
     title: Tell Us A Little More About Yourself
 ---
-Is the next Alexandria Ocasio-Cortez, the next Rashida Tlaib, the next Ayanna Pressley in your district?
-Help us find them by nominating a candidate that you know, or by nominating a district where you want to help find a great candidate!
+**Is the next Alexandria Ocasio-Cortez, the next Rashida Tlaib, the next Ayanna Pressley in your district?**

+Help us find them by nominating a candidate or by nominating a district where you want to help find a great candidate.